KANGYUlab/T2T-YAO-resources/README.md

   - **Non-coding RNAs**: 27,746 long non-coding RNAs (lncRNAs)
   - **Other features**: 16,870 pseudogenes, 1,184 snoRNAs, 485 tRNAs, 218 snRNAs, 76 rRNAs

-  The annotation covers all 22 autosomes and the X chromosome for the maternal haplotype (hap1), providing comprehensive gene models for downstream analysis and comparison. **Note**: Currently only the maternal haplotype annotation is available; paternal haplotype annotation will be released in future updates.
+  The annotation covers all 22 autosomes and the X chromosome for both haplotypes, providing comprehensive gene models for downstream analysis and comparison.

 <hr/>